Organic Grower Fruit Growers News Vegetable Growers News National Nut Grower Spudman Product Processing GPN Mag

 “Every year is a gone year,” the 41-year-old said.
 “If I live to be 80 and farm to the day I pass, I will have 40 more chances to try something new, to try to prove something to try to do something healthier.”

-A robot in A&M’s packinghouse raises cartons and places them on pallets as well as helps stack pallets onto trucks.
+A robot in A&M’s packinghouse lifts cartons, stacks pallets and helps load trucks.
 While a learning process, the tech works well, Haygood said.

-In the fields, Haygood said he expects automation and AI to perform chores including determining crop health faster than a naked eye.
-He said he’s viewed laser weeding systems on other crops that can zap more than 100,000 weeds an hour.
+In the fields, expects automation and AI to handle chores like spotting crop health issues faster than the naked eye.
+Some systems, he noted, can zap more than 100,000 weeds an hour.

 “It’s the way of the future,” he said.
 “It will allow for a job to be done with a lot fewer mistakes and more consistency.
 We couldn’t get enough help to afford and do that kind of work.”